 top of page

-The Aqua Project
+The Aqua Concept

 For many people, there is a great deal of purpose and self-worth tied to our work.
 We often face new challenges, which can turn into learning opportunities that foster growth and change.
 As we commit ourselves to meaningful endeavours in the workplace, how might we make sure that we're actively tracking our thoughts and moods to help promote and maintain good mental health?